superhighfives/v1.charliegleason.com/public/writing/harp-gulp-and-browsersync.md

 Finally, [BrowserSync][browsersync].

-Technically you don't need to install this globally, unless you're using it separately from the command line, so you can skip this step.
+Technically you don't need to install this globally, unless you're using it separately from the command line, so you can skip this step and just have it in your npm ```package.json```.

+But, if you're keen:

 ```console
 npm install -g browser-sync
 ```

-We'll run BrowserSync via Gulp, so you don't need to do anything else at this point.
+For this example we'll run BrowserSync via Gulp, so you don't need to do anything else at this point.
 You can run from the command line though, using the ```browser-sync``` command.

 ---

 ## Setting the scene

 So, there are some dependencies involved.
-To make life a little easier, I've pulled together the cleverly titled boilerplate, called ```harp-gulp-browsersync-boilerplate```.
+To make life a little easier, I've pulled together the cleverly titled boilerplate, [harp-gulp-browsersync-boilerplate][harp-gulp-browsersync-boilerplate].
 You can use it to get the whole thing up and running straight away, and then I'll go through and explain what's happening.
 Cool?
 Cool.

 Let's take a moment to look at a lolcat.